Memory-based Deep Reinforcement Learning for POMDPs: Introduction

-In this paper, we will present a memory-based DRL, called \textit{Long-Short-Term-Memory-based Twin Delayed Deep Deterministic Policy Gradient (LSTM-TD3)}, for continuous robot locomotion control, where both MDP and POMDP versions of the tasks are investigated to demonstrate the effectiveness of the proposed method for solving both POMDPs and MDPs.
+In this paper, we propose a memory-based DRL, called \textit{Long-Short-Term-Memory-based Twin Delayed Deep Deterministic Policy Gradient (LSTM-TD3)}, for continuous robot control.
+We provide a comparison study with other DRL algorithms where both MDP and POMDP versions of the tasks are investigated to demonstrate how observeability properties influence performance on both POMDPs and MDPs.
+Compared to other DRL algorithms, results show that LSTM-TD3 improves performance significantly on POMDPs where the observation space is disturbed to reduce the observability.
 We will also provide an ablation study to show the contribution of each design component, and discuss the advantages and disadvantages of the proposed method.